Rudderless: Plot

-Josh Manning (Miles Heizer) is a college student recording his own songs in his dorm room, but gets interrupted by one of his floor mates.
+Josh Manning (Miles Heizer) is a college student recording his own songs in his dorm room, but is interrupted by one of his floor mates.
 He stops recording, annoyed at the interruption.
 Meanwhile, his father, Sam Manning (Billy Crudup), has succeeded in landing a large account at his advertising firm, and calls Josh to celebrate with him.
 Josh tells him he cannot make it but his father insists.
 Sam continues to wait at a bar for Josh, who has apparently stood him up, but becomes distracted by a news report of a school shooting incident at Josh's college.

 Later, a memorial wake is held at Josh's home by his mother and Sam's ex-wife, Emily (Felicity Huffman).
 It is implied that Josh was one of the victims in the shooting, and media coverage of the shooting is causing Sam to have a difficult time grieving.
 At the memorial, Sam is then confronted by Kate Lucas (Selena Gomez), who tells Sam that she and Josh had been dating the year prior.
 Afterwards, Sam goes home and finds the media coverage is interfering with his daily life, and he eventually succumbs to alcoholism.
 Due to Sam's erratic behavior, his employer advises him to take time off to better cope with the situation.

 Two years later, Sam has removed himself from his former life and is now living on a sailboat on a lake.
 He works as a contractor's assistant and continues to drink in his free time.
 His drinking leads Sam to show up to work late, and Sam's boss cautions him.
 Going for a drink with some coworkers after his day of working, he hides the details of his previous life and his true identity from everyone.
 Sam then notices the tavern hosts open mic events.

 Returning to his boat, he encounters Emily waiting for him, who is requesting his signature to sell their former home.
 Emily is moving to Tulsa and is now the mother of a new son.
 She has also brought the remainder of Josh's music possessions, reminding Sam that Josh and he used to play music together.
 When Emily leaves, Sam begins to place Josh's possessions in a dumpster but stops, noticing the notebooks and discs.
 Sam begins to listen to them back on the boat and reads through the collection of lyrics and writings Josh left behind.
 He even begins to teach himself some of his son's material.